jessicatwes/NGS_bioinformatics_introduction/README.md

-# Bioinformatic introduction
+# NGS and Bioinformatic Introduction
+The field of bioinformatic involves a combination of biological knowledge in addition to computational to gain practical insights about biology.
+It includes collection of data, storage and retrieval, quality control, transformation or  manipulation, as well as modelling of data for analysis, visualization or prediction through the use of software and algorithms.

-The field of bioinformatic involves a combination of biological knowledge in addition to computational skills.
-This repository will cover some of the basic tools and package to convert your raw data into a format that can be used to explore and gain data insight.
-My primary work was in Next-Generation Sequencing (NGS), hence this repository will be primary using NGS datasets.
+This repository will cover some of the basic tools and package to convert your raw DNA sequencing data into a format that can be used to explore and gain data insight anout human health.
+My primary work is in Next-Generation Sequencing (NGS), hence this repository will be primary using NGS datasets.

 ![Next-generation sequencing illustration](NGS.png)